WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 * It is recommended to use *taskDetails* query for any Task related data instead of the older *task* query

-* For aggregations, use *aggregation* argument, the older argument named *aggregation*  supports limited functionalities.
+* For aggregations, use *aggregation* argument, the older argument  *aggregation*  supports limited functionalities and is not recommended to be used.

-* Performing group by's on Global Variables and skill related fields is not recommended as the performance may be impacted based on the data.
+* Performing group by's on Global Variables and skill related fields is not recommended as the performance may be impacted based on the volume of data.

 * Performing group by's on Int, Double or numerical fields or String fields which have  high number of unique values is not recommended.

-* It is recommended to pass `TrackingId` header with a valid UUID in the request payload, which allows support teams to debug any issues.
+* It is recommended to pass `TrackingId` header with a valid UUID in the request payload, this allows for support teams for easier debugging in case of  any issue.

 ## More Examples